Polish state oil refiner buying key private media company

-WARSAW, Poland (AP) — Poland’s state-run oil company, PKN Orlen, announced Monday that it was buying Polska Press, a private media group that owns a wide swath of daily and weekly newspapers in the country.
+WARSAW, Poland (AP) — Poland’s state-run oil company, PKN Orlen, announced Monday that it was buying Polska Press, a private media group currently under German control that owns a wide swath of daily and weekly newspapers in the country.

+Critics of the right-wing government called it a dark day for media freedom, fearing that it will bring greater state control over the media and even censorship as democratic standards in the country decline, courts lose independence and a high court recently further tightened an already restrictive abortion law.

+There was no immediate comment from the government, but the move is consistent with an effort by Jaroslaw Kaczynski, leader of Poland’s nationalist ruling party, to decrease foreign ownership of the media in Poland.

 The company’s CEO, Daniel Obajtek, tweeted that Orlen is buying Polska Press from its current owner, Germany’s Verlagsgruppe Passau.
 Orlen is a refiner of oil and the owner of a chain of gas stations which is only now joining the publishing business by taking control of one of the country’s largest media publishers.

-The decision is consistent with an effort by Jaroslaw Kaczynski, leader of Poland’s nationalist ruling party, to decrease the significant level of foreign ownership of the media in Poland.
+Obajtek, who was appointed by the ruling party, said the company is expanding its business interests.

-However, critics of the party, Law and Justice, fear that the change in ownership will be a blow to media freedom after the party has already transformed state TV, radio and other publicly owned media into party mouthpieces.
+Critics of the party, Law and Justice, fear that the change in ownership will be a blow to media freedom after the party has already transformed state TV, radio and other publicly owned media into party mouthpieces.

 “This is very bad news,” tweeted Bart Staszewski, a prominent LGBT rights activist.
 “Especially for activists from smaller towns who can get their message across thanks to the local media.”

-Since Kaczynski’s party won power in 2015, it has spoken of wanting to nationalize many of the foreign-own media companies, arguing that it is important for Polish national sovereignty for Polish-owned outlets to control the information that Poles consume.
+Since Kaczynski’s party won power in 2015, it has spoken of wanting to “re-Polonize,” meaning nationalize many of the foreign-own media companies, arguing that it is important for Polish national sovereignty for Polish-owned outlets to control the information that Poles consume.

 To date, Poland’s private media sphere has been varied and dynamic.
 Government critics fear that Orlen’s takeover of the media group, which had been rumored for months, would move Poland closer to a Hungary-style media landscape.
 There, Prime Minister Viktor Orban has gained near-total control over the media as private outlets have either folded or come under the control of Orban allies.